 Daniel became involved with Shepard Meadows as a volunteer with facilities, then program, as a rider and finally as Board Secretary.
 A resident of West Hartford, he’s an engineer at Pratt & Whitney.

 Liz was awarded the 2020 Volunteer of the Year for PATH, Intl.
 Region 1 which covers the U.S. Northeast and Eastern Canada.
 A Bristol native, Liz is a retired Guidance Counselor from the Bristol School District.
 She has been volunteering at the center for over 10 years in a variety of capacities.
 She helps with facilities, program and even takes riding lessons under our volunteer/community riding program.

 Jon is the President and CEO of New Wave Industries, Inc. He and his wife Shelby live in Burlington, and in his spare time he swings the mallet and plays some polo.
 Jon always has apples for his favorite equine, Moses.

 Former Treasurer of the Board, Matt is recently retired from the family real estate business in Manhattan.
-He is a resident of Westchester County who provides guidance to the organization with special projects.
+He is a resident of Westchester County who provides strategic guidance to the organization.

 Dr. Weber practices out of Salmon Brook Veterinary, he and the practice have cared for our therapy herd since our inception.
 A graduate of Tufts Veterinary School, Dr. Weber is the 2021 PATH, Intl.
 Veterinarian of the Year for Region One, and we couldn’t be more proud!